 You’re pregnant!
-Now that you’ve received the wonderful news, one of the first questions you’ll want to know is “When is the baby due?”
+Now that you’ve received the wonderful news, one of the first things you’ll want to know is the due date.
 There are several key dates at the beginning of your pregnancy that can help you calculate your due date, including the first day of your last menstrual period and the date of conception.
-But sometimes at the beginning of pregnancy all of the timing seems a little bit confusing.
-So here’s a quick rundown on how the calculations are made.
+But sometimes at the beginning of pregnancy all of the timing seems a bit confusing.
+So, here’s a quick rundown on how the calculations are made.

-Unless you have had in vitro fertilization or some other fertility treatment, you probably will not know your exact date of conception.
+Unless you’ve had in vitro fertilization or some other fertility treatment, you probably will not know the exact date of conception.
 In fact, most fertility calculators will begin with the assumption that your date of conception is two weeks after the first date of your last menstrual period.
 That’s because ovulation and conception generally comes in the middle of your menstrual cycle, and the calculations assume a normal 28-day cycle.